 • Cognitive Activities

-The child’s own personal care is also individualized to their own needs.
+The child’s personal care is also individualized to their needs.

-Lesson plans are developed around a weekly exploration topic, based off of the children’s interests, not just a topic out of a box.
+Lesson plans are developed around a weekly exploration topic, based on the children’s interests—rather than just selecting a topic out of a box.
 Activities are developed around specific goals and objectives that your child’s class is working on.
 Research proves that children learn best when the topic is relevant and interesting to the group of children.

 What We Believe